Three contributing sources of shearwall deflection in a light-frame wood shearwall include:

 Shrinkage compensators were developed to help the continuous rod tie-down system take up gaps that form in between the plate washers, the sill plates or bridge blocks and the nuts responsible for shearwall overturning restraint.

-There are three types of shrinkage compensators recognized by ICC-ES in AC316:
+There are three types of shrinkage compensators recognized by ICC-ES in AC316.
+The current product line offered by Simpson includes two of these types which are the ATUD/TUD and RTUD.

 Expanding screw style that utilizes a torsional spring to force an inner cylinder to expand and is loaded in compression.
 This is also referred to as compression-controlled shrinkage compensation device (CCSCD).
 This style has very low device deflection due to having no incremental movement required for engagement